 Go directly to an interactive timeline for Israel-related events HERE

 When Jesus’ disciples asked Him, “What will be the sign of Your coming, and of the end of the age?”
-(Mat 24.3), He identified four types of end-time sign:
+(Mathew 24.3), He identified four types of end-time sign (see also Mark 13 and Luke 21):

 He will set up a sign for the nations (Isa 11.12)

-Israel and the Parable of the Fig Tree
+An Important Sign: The Parable of Israel the Fig Tree

 Now learn this parable from the fig tree: When its branch has already become tender and puts forth its leaves, you know that summer is near.
 So you also, when you see all these things, know that it is near – at the doors!

+Why did Jesus associate a fig tree with the end time signs?
 Some argue that Jesus was just using a simple horticultural observation.
-Quite simply – the fig tree is one of the last trees to bud in the spring and so when it’s leaves are budding know that summer is just around the corner!
-So, they argue, Jesus was simply saying; “when the fig tree buds you know that summer is near – likewise …”.
-They deny that the fig tree is symbolic of the end time ‘budding’ of national Israel, link.
-On the other hand, Jesus used the concept of parable, implying that He was teaching a much deeper meaning.
+Quite simply – the fig tree is one of the last trees to bud in the spring and so when it’s leaves are budding we know that summer is just around the corner!
+So, they argue, Jesus was simply saying; “when the fig tree buds you know that summer is near – likewise, when you see all these things happening, know that the end is near”.
+They deny that there is any positive association of Israel with a budding fig tree, link.
+On the other hand, Jesus used the concept of a parable, implying that underneath He was teaching a deep truth.
+Was He referring to Israel in the last days?
+Should we view the Parable of the Fig Tree as The Parable of Israel the Fig Tree?

 - ‘early, first ripe, first fruit before the summer, very good figs’ (Isa 28.4; Jer 24.2,3; Hos 9.10) – a relatively small crop with the best flavour, June-July